sigma0-dev/zkbitcoin/whitepaper/index.md

 In order to spend such a transaction Bob needs to produce:

 1. The verifier key that hashes to the digest of the verifier key.
-2. An unsigned transaction that consumes a stateful zkApp (as input), and produces a fee to the zkBitcoin fund as well as a new stateful zkApp (as outputs).
+2. An unsigned transaction that consumes a stateful zkapp (as input), and produces a fee to the zkBitcoin fund as well as a new stateful zkapp (as outputs).
 All other inputs and outputs are free.
 3. A number of public inputs in this order:
    1. The new state as 1 field element.
    2. The previous state as 1 field element.